 Students who have scheduled their classes and have met all immunization requirements may then process their tuition payment.
 Tuition bills are mailed to students' permanent addresses approximately 60 days prior to the start of classes.

-Beginning with Fall 2015 registration, no deposit is required – but students must pay in full by certain deadlines or they will automatically be dropped from classes.
+Students must pay in full by certain deadlines or they will automatically be dropped from classes.
 Financial aid and other monetary awards will be deducted from balances due.
 Register early for fall and payment isn’t due until July 20 (rolling due dates thereafter) More info here.

 Payment consists of the submission of the tuition bill, the certificate of residence as required, and tuition payment.
 Payment may be in the form of cash, check, MasterCard, VISA, or other approved deferrals.
 Specific information will accompany the bill.